*Attend a mandatory Practical Nursing Information Meeting

 Where have graduates found employment?

-There is a great demand for Erwin graduates at area nursing and rehabilitation centers, doctors' offices, dialysis centers, out-patient clinics, the School District of Hillsborough County and Criminal Justice Systems.
+There is a great demand for Erwin graduates at area nursing and rehabilitation centers, doctors' offices, dialysis centers, out-patient clinics, the School District of Hillsborough County, Criminal Justice Systems and the Veteran Administration facilities.
 Private duty through agencies or direct employment by a patient is also available.

 Is job placement available upon graduation?

 Advisory committee representatives and teachers provide students with guidance and recommendations.

 How can I learn more about this career field?